maximtrp/mchmm/README.rst

   >>> a = mc.MarkovChain().from_data('AABCABCBAAAACBCBACBABCABCBACBACBABABCBACBBCBBCBCBCBACBABABCBCBAAACABABCBBCBCBCBCBCBAABCBBCBCBCCCBABCBCBBABCBABCABCCABABCBABC')

-Get the observed transition frequency matrix.
+Now, we can look at the observed transition *frequency* matrix:

 .. code:: python